Language selection

 The Pacific Salmon Treaty (PST), signed by Canada and the United States in 1985, provides the framework through which the 2 countries work together to conserve and manage Pacific salmon.
 Pacific salmon are highly migratory and, over the course of their lifecycle, fish originating in the rivers of one country are often subject to the fisheries of another.
 A high degree of bilateral cooperation is required to limit the harvest of one country’s salmon by the other and to help ensure conservation.

 In addition to the broad principles and objectives, Annex IV of the Treaty contains a number of fishing chapters.
 These chapters are essential to the functioning of the PST and set out the specific conservation and harvest sharing arrangements for stocks and fisheries.
-Each country is responsible for managing its fisheries, but does so in a way that is consistent with the Treaty.
+Each country is responsible for managing its own fisheries in a way that is consistent with the Treaty.

 Pacific Salmon Treaty renewal and current recommendations from the Pacific Salmon Commission